VerifiedJoseph/better-video-rss/docs/caching.md

 # Caching

-To reduce requests, responses from YouTube's Data API and RSS feeds are cached.

-When caching is enabled, BetterVideoRss will only check for new videos once every 10 minutes.
+Data returned by YouTube's Data API and RSS feeds is cached to reduce requests and speed up load times.
+When caching is enabled, BetterVideoRss only allows checking for new videos every 10 minutes.

-Caching can be disabled via the `BVRSS_DISABLE_CACHE` [environment variable](configuration.md).
+Caching can be disabled with the `BVRSS_DISABLE_CACHE` [environment variable](../README.md#configuration).

 ## RSS Feeds